PURPOSE AND STRUCTURE

 THE SELECTION PROCESS

-Application for 10 TIPS positions is competitive and open to individuals who will be OGME2 or higher at the start of the program.
-Sponsorship by an organization is encouraged and preferred (state society, residency program, OPTI, hospital, etc.).
+Application for TIPS positions is competitive and open to individuals who have successfully completed at least one year of accredited graduate medical education.
+Sponsorship by an organization, state or national society, residency program, OPTI, hospital, etc. is strongly encouraged.

 A complete application with a personal statement is required along with three recommendations.
-(Recommendations from sponsoring organizations/institutions should be included.)
+(Any recommendations from sponsoring organizations/institution should be included.)
 A nationwide panel of health policy experts reviews all applications.
 Applicants will be evaluated on prior leadership experience as well as level of commitment.
 Reviewers will seek evidence that the applicant can successfully combine a rigorous course of study with residence commitments.

 FACILITIES AND RESOURCES

 Extensive in-kind contributions from the participating universities and the osteopathic associations’ offices are committed to the program.
 The facilities of the campus sites include library and information systems support as well as faculty and staff to work with the participants.
-The offices of the AOA, AOHA and AACOM are available for the Washington, D.C. sessions, and staffs from the offices arrange guest seminar leaders and Congressional visits.
+The offices of the AOA and AACOM have been available for the Washington, D.C. sessions, and staffs from the offices arrange guest seminar leaders.

-Participants in the Training in Policy Studies program may earn academic credit for their studies through NYIT College of Osteopathic Medicine.
+Participants in the Training in Policy Studies program may be able to earn up to six (6) academic credits for their studies through the NYIT College of Osteopathic Medicine.
 Graduate credits are awarded to participants who elect to apply for non-degree admission and pay a fee.
 These credit hours may also be transferable to graduate programs, subject to approval by each program.

 ACCOMMODATIONS AND FINANCIAL ARRANGEMENTS

-Program staff select all hotel accommodations for participants at each seminar location.
-However, payment for travel, and room and board for seminars are the responsibility of the Fellow or sponsoring agency (average cost of $1,000 per seminar).
+Program staff selects all hotel accommodations for participants at each seminar location.
+However, payment for travel, and room and board for seminars are the responsibility of the Fellow or sponsoring agency (average cost of $1,250 per seminar).
 The program provides continental breakfasts and lunches during the seminars.